TimGoll/asciiBlink/README.md

 `bool asciiBlink.registerNewOnDelay();`:<br>
 Registers a delay like any other char.
 All eight LEDs are turned on.
 Returns false if memory overflows.

+`bool asciiBlink.test();`:<br>
+Registers eight chars which are displayed after one another.
+Useful to test the connected LEDs.

 `void asciiBlink.update();`:<br>
 Must be called in your main loop to process the LED value.